cuneo24/Project-4/readme.md

 ## Notes for instructor
 + While in the authentication notes, you did offer a way to allow all views to have the `$user` variable populated with the logged in user's info, I found that when a view was yielded to the master view, it did not inherit this `$user` variable from the master view.
 In my controllers I had to return `$user` explicitly to get the data I needed to work with in some cases.
-+ I did not use middleware as I was unsure of how to make it so only certain users could access certain pages, vs all logged in users
++ I did not use middleware as I was unsure of how to make it so only certain users could access certain pages, vs all logged in users.
+I instead opted to just put the functionality in my controller functions where needed.
 + I could have expanded this mod by
   + filtering the mods on the home page in some way so they all aren't just dumped there
   + giving each user their own personal page to view their mods and comments